CaptainCooky/mc-npm-updater/README.md

 ## Issues

-If you encounter any issues or have suggestions for improvements, please report them on the (GitHub Issues page)[https://github.com/CaptainCooky/mc-npm-updater/issues].
+If you encounter any issues or have suggestions for improvements, please report them on the [GitHub Issues page](https://github.com/CaptainCooky/mc-npm-updater/issues).

 ## License

 This project is licensed under the MIT License.
-See the (LICENSE)[https://github.com/CaptainCooky/mc-npm-updater/blob/main/LICENSE.md] file for more details.
+See the [LICENSE](https://github.com/CaptainCooky/mc-npm-updater/blob/main/LICENSE.md) file for more details.

 ## About CrossXover Gaming